 Reviewer cardensaraid says, "I made this for Christmas dinner and it went over really well.
 The key is to beat each egg for the full five minutes….No leftovers at all!"
 Garnish with whipped topping and chocolate shavings for an elegant dessert that everyone will think you spent hours on.

 Lemon Icebox Pie

 "Perfect," says Debbie Lopez.
 "I used this to a dinner party where I did not know in advance what the menu would be, so I need something that would work with almost any type of food and not be too heavy and this fit the bill perfectly.
 Wow what a hit."

 Recipe creator sal says it best: "Heaven and Earth are symbolically united in this edible work of art.
 An ambrosial cloud of white chocolate mousse floats atop a crispy baked pie shell."
-Dozens of raving reviewers agree (at least about it tasting good, maybe not the whole Heaven and Earth part).
+Dozens of raving reviewers agree.

 This pie for eggnog-lovers will stand out on any dessert table.
 Reviewer Dawn says, "I won third place in the dessert contest at a Christmas Party last year.
 A couple of the judges came up to me and told me they had never heard of or tasted eggnog pie.
 They loved it."